AustinPAmbrose/matvisa/README.md

   % bytes (1,:) char                        - bytes sent to the instrument

 bytes = read(count)                       % - reads until end-of-message, or until count is satisfied
-  % count (1,:) int32 {mustBeScalarOrEmpty} - optional number of bytes to be read from the instrument, default is all
+  % count (1,1) int32 {mustBeScalarOrEmpty} - optional number of bytes to be read from the instrument, default is empty, []
   % bytes (1,:) char                        - bytes read from the instrument

 writeline(str)                            % - writes string to instrument, with terminator appended